 In summary, permaculture is a mindful application of techniques for managing energies and resources, including wind, water, sun, soil, nutrients, animals, and people.
 Some energies are lacking and will need to be enhanced (which is often so for water).
 Other energies are in oversupply and may need to be mitigated or dispersed.
 Our ultimate goal in permaculture is to create connections among design elements so that the landscape is a cohesive and resilient system.
 Once principles are considered, work to ensure that principles and elements support and connect with one another.

-If you are interested in more information, there are many books about permaculture as well as workshops and permaculture designer certificate courses across North Carolina.
-Figure G–7 shows a spiral herb garden made using permaculture principles.
+Figure G–7 shows a garden made using multiple permaculture principles.
+If you are interested in more information, there are many books about permaculture as well as workshops and permaculture designer certification courses across the country.

 Publication date: Feb.
 1, 2022